 Don’t set a default item in a contextual menu.
 If the user opens the menu and closes it without selecting anything, no action should occur.

 Always make contextual menu items available in the menu bar too.
 A contextual menu is hidden by default and a user might not know it exists, so it should never be the only way to access a command.
 In particular, avoid using a contextual menu as the only way to access an advanced feature.
 See Menu Bar Menus.

 Show keyboard shortcuts in menu bar menus, not contextual menus.
-Contextual menus are already shortcuts to task-specific commands and it's redundant to display keyboard shortcuts too.
+Contextual menus are already shortcuts to task-specific commands; it's redundant to display keyboard shortcuts too.

 Use an Action pop-up button to elevate contextual menu functionality.
 You can use an Action pop-up button to provide app-wide contextual menu functionality in a toolbar.
-The toolbar of a Finder window, for example, includes an Action pop-up button that gives people access to the same commands that are displayed in a contextual menu when control-clicking the selected item.
+For example, people can use the Action pop-up menu in the Finder toolbar to access the same commands found in a selected item’s contextual menu.
 See Action Pop-Up Buttons.

 For developer guidance, see Application Menu and Pop-up List Programming Topics.